-Provide a detailed description of the proposed activity’s location.

-Provide the coordinates of the proposed activity’s location.
+Describe the proposed activity’s location, including map coordinates, river mile markers, etc. and indicate whether it includes unique geographic areas of notable recreational, ecological, scientific, cultural, historical, scenic, or aesthetic importance (Examples include, but are not limited to: coral reefs; marine protected areas; national marine sanctuaries; essential fish habitat; habitat area of particular concern; critical habitat designated under the Endangered Species Act; park or refuge lands; wild or scenic rivers; wetlands; prime or unique farmland; sites listed on the National Register of Natural Landmarks; sites listed or eligible for the National Register of Historic Places; sites that are ecologically significant or critical areas including areas that are normally inundated by water or areas within the 100-year flood plain).

+Would the proposed activity degrade or disturb previously undisturbed areas?

-Provide maps and graphics of the project location, as appropriate.
+Provide maps and graphics of the project location, if available.

+If there are historic uses of the proposed activity’s site, or other issues, that make it likely that contaminants may be uncovered and/or disturbed by the proposed activity, describe the historic uses or other issues of the site, potential contaminant, and the circumstances that may uncover and/or disturb the contaminants.

 Project Timeframe

-Identify the proposed start date and duration of the proposed activity.
+Specify the proposed start date and duration of the proposed activity.

+Provide proposed activity schedules, including:

-Include proposed project schedules, implementation dates of major elements of the proposed activity.
+implementation dates of major elements of the proposed activity;

-Environmental Compliance
+frequency of activities within the project schedule (e.g. once per week, 10 days per month, daily);

+deployment and recovery schedules of equipment or structures that would be temporarily or permanently placed in the environment.

+Project Partners, Permits, and Consultations

-Would the proposed activity be conducted in partnership with NOAA or would the proposed activity require NOAA' s direct involvement, activity, or oversight?
-If yes, describe NOAA' s involvement, activity, or oversight, including the name of the office or program that is involved.
+If the proposed activity would be conducted in partnership with NOAA or require NOAA' s direct involvement, activity, or oversight, describe NOAA' s involvement, activity, or oversight, including the name of the office or program that is involved.

-List all other known interested or affected Federal, state, and local agencies; Tribal governments, nongovernmental organizations; minority or economically disadvantaged communities; and individuals.
+List all other interested or affected Federal, state, and local agencies; Tribal governments, nongovernmental organizations; minority or economically disadvantaged communities; and individuals.
 Describe listed entities involvement, activity, or oversight regarding the proposed activity.

-List all known federal, state, or local permits, authorizations, or waivers that would be required to complete the proposed activity.
-Provide the date the permit, authorization, or waiver was obtained or will be obtained.
-Provide copies of the permits, authorizations, or waivers as appropriate.
+List all federal, state, or local permits, authorizations, waivers, determinations, or ongoing consultations that would be required to complete the proposed activity.
+Provide the date the permit, authorization, waiver, or determination was obtained or would be obtained.
+Provide copies of the permits, authorizations, waivers, or determinations you have secured.

-List any determinations or ongoing consultations with local or state governments or other federal agencies.
-Provide copies of final determinations or consultations.

-Identify the lead Federal agency and whether any NEPA document has been completed or is in process for the proposed activity, if applicable.
+Identify the lead Federal agency and whether any NEPA document has been completed or is in process for the proposed activity.

-Potential Impacts

-Would the proposed activity affect the sustainability of any species managed under the Magnuson-Stevens Fishery Conservation and Management Act?
-If yes, name the species and describe how the proposed activity would impact the species.

-Would the proposed activity cause damage to the ocean and coastal habitats and/or essential fish habitat as defined under the Magnuson-Stevens Fishery Conservation and Management Act and identified in fishery management plans?
-If yes, describe the possible damages and the circumstances that would cause these impacts.

-Would the proposed activity jeopardize, (potentially) interact with, or have the ability to affect the sustainability of protected species (i.e., those species that are managed under the Marine Mammal Protection Act and the Endangered Species Act)?
-If yes, describe the circumstances that would lead to effects (beneficial or adverse) on protected species.
+Project Details

+National Marine Fisheries Service

-If the proposed activity is a continuation of an on-going project, please provide information/reports for previous years addressing the following:
+If the proposed activity is a continuation of an on-going project, provide information/reports for previous years addressing the following:

 The number of fish and other species that were collected for the activity/monitoring needs;

-any impacts to protected species, including takes;
+any impacts to protected species, including takes (as defined by 50 CFR 216.3);

-any impacts to sensitive or protected habitats, including critical habitat under ESA and/or EFH under the MSA;
+any impacts to sensitive or protected habitats, including critical habitat that has been identified under the Endangered Species Act or essential fish habitat that has been identified under the Magnuson-Stevens Fishery Conservation Management Act (Magnuson-Stevens Act);

 and the number of non-target fish/invertebrates/protected species (listed by species) that were incidentally captured.

 What amount (total numbers and/or weight) of fish or invertebrates are proposed to be caught?
 What is the size (weight, length, and age class) of each species?

-Would targeted fish be under the minimum size limit or is the applicant applying for an exemption to the minimum size limit?
-If yes, explain why an exemption is necessary to conduct the proposed activity.
+If targeted fish would be under the minimum size limit or is the applicant applying for an exemption to the minimum size limit, explain why an exemption is necessary to conduct the proposed activity.